DRIVING/TOWING - TOWING

 A few minutes later, we headed north as well, but we hadn’t gone far before we came across slowing traffic and flashing lights.
 Tell-tale skid marks and dirt scattered across the road suggested mayhem and then we came upon the wreck.

-On top of that there’s an Australian Design Rule that covers truck-trailer braking balance, but motorists are free to dial up what they feel is the ideal braking balance between a 4WD and its trailer.
+On top of that there’s an Australian Design Rule that covers truck-trailer braking balance in heavy combinations, but motorists are free to dial up what they feel is the ideal braking balance between a 4WD and its trailer.

 One of the most potentially dangerous manoeuvres you can perform with a trailer is washing off speed in a hurry.